jazzsequence/book-review-library/readme.txt

 * 3 new translation strings have been added in this version.
 Translators, please submit your translations via http://translations.jazzsequence.com/projects/book-review-library

 == Changelog ==

+= 1.4.17 =
+* fixed issue where next/previous post link for non-reviews wasn't showing at all after last update.

 = 1.4.16 =
 * updated readme, new working links
 * fixed next/previous post link for non-reviews